Gradiant/gradiant-xapi-dsl/CONTRIBUTING.md

 ## Style

-- Day.js is written in Typescript.
+- gradiant-xapi-dsl is written in Typescript.
 - We use Prettier and TSLint to format and check our code.
 You can use `npm run lint` before submitting a pull request.
 - Please use [Conventional Commits specification](https://conventionalcommits.org/)